 You might ask what bike trailers have to do with a triathlon website.
-Let us tell you, because they have a lot to do with it.
+A lot, actually.

 Bike Trailers – like Burleys – are part of what it means to be a cyclist and a parent.
 We wanted to do for bike trailers what we do with tri bikes and other gear – give you a review of our favorite models on the market, but with an eye toward higher-end quality and products that will be durable for someone who really uses them in the way they were meant to be used.
 After all, today’s bike trailers have as much design and engineering in them as entry-level bikes did a few years ago.
 There is a lot to learn to find the right one.

 With that, here are our favorites for 2020.

 This is a double capacity trailer that rolls down the trail incredibly smoothly.
 It feels a bit narrow if your children are not small.
 For kids aged 3 and above, you might want to treat this more as a single.
 As far as Burleys go, this is going to be your no-frills model, but a no-frills Burley is still a big step above the typical Walmart trailer.

 The Burley brand has been around for about 40 years, and has become an important part of the overall cycling culture and community.
 It has reached the iconic status where all you have to say is the word “Burley”, and people can envision the product.
 The best companies in this space are typically borne from someone passionate about cycling, not a company who is trying to exploit a market segment.
 The Burley story is one of passion, that started in North Dakota and really grew in Oregon.
 You can read it here.